- CLASS: Mammalia (Mammals)

 Troops of vervet monkeys typically consist of a large group of females and a few males.
 Females reach maturity around 2.5 to 4 years of age, and stay with their mothers and family troop for their entire lives.
 Males reach maturity at about five years of age, and at that time will migrate out of their original group and find a new troop to join.
 The males are dominant in each group, so it is important for them to find new troops where they will one day have their own family.

 Currently, vervet monkeys are found in some protected reserves in Africa, and their numbers are doing well.
-However, humans are beginning to pose a greater threat to this species.
+However, humans are beginning to pose a greater threat to this primate.
 Vervet monkeys are adept at finding farmland and raiding crops.
-This causes some people to see the animals as pests and to retaliate against them.
+This causes some people to see the primates as pests and to take action against them.
 Vervet monkeys are also hunted for their meat, which is known as bushmeat.
 Unfortunately, these beautiful monkeys are also trapped and sold as pets.
-People need to remember that monkeys are wild animals and do not make good pets!
+People need to remember that monkeys are wildlife and do not make good pets!
 They are loud, messy, difficult to care for, and can be aggressive.
 Monkeys can also become very sick from not getting the right food, and they lead short, unhappy lives from not living in the right conditions.

-San Diego Zoo Global is involved in several projects in Africa that benefit vervet monkeys, and other endangered species of monkeys, too.
-Our Central Africa Program runs three permanently staffed field stations in the Ebo forest, a future national park in the heartland of biodiverse Cameroon, Africa.
-Many monkey species have been poorly studied, and researchers are only gradually uncovering their social, dietary, and behavioral habits.
+San Diego Zoo Wildlife Alliance collaborates with conservation partners on several projects in Africa that benefit vervet monkeys, and other endangered monkeys, too.
+We run three permanently staffed conservation fieldwork stations in the Ebo forest, a future national park in the heartland of biodiverse Cameroon, Africa.
+Many monkeys have been poorly studied, and scientists are only gradually uncovering their social, dietary, and behavioral habits.
 In Cameroon, hunting to supply the commercial trade in bushmeat destined for big Africa cities is one of the major threats to monkeys.
-Our research stations are providing a safe haven for many of these species simply because the presence of researchers in the forest deters hunters, and our community outreach efforts in local villages help get the conservation information to people who live close to these species.
+Our conservation fieldwork stations are providing a safe haven for many of these primates simply because the presence of others in the forest deters hunters, and our efforts to collaborate with nearby communities helps engage people who live close to wildlife with conservation.